About Purple Carrot

 It’s clear that Purple Carrot is on the expensive side when it comes to meal subscription kits.
 That makes sense, as it’s the only kit to offer plant-based meals exclusively, so the recipes likely contain more fresh produce than the other options.

-Purple Carrot is most similarly priced to Plated and Fresh Meal Plan, but the three companies differ on what they offer.
+Purple Carrot is most similarly priced to Fresh Meal Plan, but the three companies differ on what they offer.

 Fresh Meal Plan meals come pre-assembled and only need to be heated.
-Plated and Purple Carrot meals, in contrast, come as raw ingredients and will take an estimated half hour or longer to produce.
+Purple Carrot meals, in contrast, come as raw ingredients and will take an estimated half hour or longer to produce.

 Regarding the options for customization, each of the plans we looked at allows customers to have some say over the meals they receive each month.

 Fresh Meal Plan has the most extensive variety, as they let subscribers select whether they are interested in traditional, paleo, vegetarian, ‘lean and mean,’ or keto meals.
 Crucially, subscribers can’t combine meals from multiple categories for their order.